 The dial is available in two versions: a silvered and a black one, both featuring a “vertical stripes” motif that gives the face more depth and makes it look more interesting and even noble (to a degree.)
-The textured dial plate also makes the watch more legible providing good contrast to the hands in twilight.
+The textured dial plate also makes reading the time easier providing good contrast to the hands in the twilight.

 Pricing & Availability

-The watch is already available at different online store at prices ranging from €150 to $200 USD, which is about just a half of what was initially recommended by Swiss Military Hanowa for their dealers.
+The Flagship Diver is already available at some online stores at prices ranging from €150 to $200 USD, which is about just half of what was initially recommended by Swiss Military Hanowa for their dealers.
 At this price, the watch is still more expensive than a good automatic Seiko diver, but to each their own, I guess.

 Build Quality: 4/5

 Nighttime Legibility: 4/5

 Photos: Swiss Military Hanova / Serious Watches